Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Introduction

-The goal of this short note is twofold: we shall provide first a simple proof of the equality between both sets of invariants.
+The goal of this short note is twofold: we shall provide first a simple proof of the equality between the classical definitions of the asymptotic invariants and their alternative definitions using the Ricci tensor.
 Although similar in spirit to Miao-Tam \cite{miao-tam}, our approach completely avoids computations in coordinates.
 Moreover, it clearly explains why the equality should hold, by connecting it to a natural integration by parts formula related to the contracted Bianchi identity.
-As a corollary, we shall extend the definition of the mass through the Ricci tensor to the asymptotically hyperbolic setting.
+A nice corollary of our proof is that it can be naturally extended to other settings where asymptotic invariants have been defined.
+As an example of this feature, we provide an analogue of our results in the asymptotically hyperbolic setting.